BurnOutTrader/tick-trader/README.md

 - Database and persistence: [docs/database.md](docs/database.md)
 - Strategies guide: [docs/strategies.md](docs/strategies.md)
 - Advanced topics and notes: [docs/advanced.md](docs/advanced.md)

+## Server

+- It connects to strategies over UDS for control and lossless streams.
+- Hot market data (Ticks/Quotes/MBP10) is delivered via SHM snapshots once announced; the engine automatically starts per-(topic,key) SHM readers.
+- If SHM is not available for a stream, the strategy engine and server router fall back to UDS delivery for that stream only.

 ## 🧾 Wire serialization and alignment (current)